Using FusionAuth on Docker

 All of the FusionAuth Docker images may be found on Docker Hub.

-The FusionAuth Docker Compose yaml files may be found on FusionAuth containers repository.
+The FusionAuth Docker Compose YAML files may be found on FusionAuth containers repository and more examples in the FusionAuth Docker Compose example repository described in more detail below.

-If you’re looking for a complete configuration to get up and running quickly, use our Docker Compose example. docker-compose.yml will install FusionAuth with ElasticSearch, but you can switch between the different search engines.
+If you’re looking for a complete configuration to get up and running quickly, use our Docker Compose example. docker-compose.yml will install FusionAuth with OpenSearch, but you can switch between the different search engines.

 Installing FusionAuth